GergoMeszaros/bookCalculator/README.md

 These values are replaceable.
 The only purpose I left them filled,to show that I have a working configuration.
 Please find the data structure of the project on the following link: https://lucid.app/documents/embeddedchart/6a95d1ab-bf74-47ba-9547-cc30442edcbd

 Packages and classes have separated according to their duties.
-The program's workflow is the following:
-Instantiation, gathering data from api endpoints, validating this data by certain parameters, creating csv, creating database tables, inserting data into the database, creating reports, turn the reports back to json format and upload them to a ftp server.

 The program's workflow:

 - getting data from the apis